Skip to content

 Dynamic Memory Management

-In the previous chapter, we divided a program's memory space into four regions: the stack, the heap, the static storage, and the code segment.
+In the previous chapter, we divided the program's memory space into four major areas: stack, heap, static area, and code segment.
 We clarified where data "lives" and how long it "survives."
-But we left one question open: how exactly do we manage dynamic memory on the heap?
+However, we left one suspense unresolved: How exactly do we manage dynamic memory on the heap?
 What happens behind the scenes with new and delete?
-Why has nearly every chapter so far stressed "use smart pointers, avoid raw delete"?
+Why has almost every previous chapter nagged us to "use smart pointers, don't write raw new/delete"?

-In this chapter, we tackle these questions head-on.
-Dynamic memory gives us the greatest degree of freedom in C++—we can request memory of any size at runtime, completely free from stack size limits.
-But this freedom comes with the heaviest responsibility: every block of memory obtained via new must be properly delete, or we get a leak; every delete must correspond to the correct new, or we trigger undefined behavior (UB).
+In this chapter, we will answer these questions head-on.
+Dynamic memory is the greatest freedom C++ grants us—you can request memory of any size on demand at runtime, completely unconstrained by stack space limits.
+But this freedom brings the heaviest responsibility: every block of memory new'd must be properly delete'd, or it leaks; every new must correspond to the correct delete, or it is undefined behavior.

 Learning Objectives